Should you have a Wedding Ceremony Rehearsal?

 - It will ease the nerves of the bridal party too.
 Yep.
 It’s not just the people getting married that get nervous.
 The bridal party often get anxious too.
 This might not be a factor if any of your bridal party have been in a wedding before.

 - The photos will be better……guaranteed.
 Rehearsals are all about choreography, timing and positioning.
 These are key to good photos.
 Inches make all the difference.
 If the bridal party aren’t mindful of their positioning, all the photos can look off.
 And if a couple don’t stand in the middle of their arbour, it looks terrible in the photos.
-The celebrant will go over small but important details such as how high to hold the bouquets and whether the blokes are going to clasp their hands to leave them in their pockets.
+The celebrant will go over small but important details such as how high to hold the bouquets and whether the blokes are going to clasp their hands or leave them in their pockets.

 - You’ll nail the entrance.
 A rehearsal is the time for figuring out when each flower girl, page boy and bridesmaid is going to walk and who will queue them in if they can’t hear the music.
 It can be a stressful doing this on the fly the day of the wedding without a rehearsal.
 You can practise the pace, not too fast and not too slow.
 If your father is walking you don’t the aisle, he probably won’t know what to do when he gets there.
 A rehearsal can give him guidance on which side to walk on, when to move and what to say so he doesn’t have to hover awkwardly.